daisy/pipeline-framework/Main/README.txt

 Option                                  Description
 ------                                  -----------
--a                                      list of arguments in the format
-                                          arg1=value1,arg2=value2 (only with -
-                                          c modifier)
--c [converter]                          List of available converters or if a
-                                          converter name is present it will be executed using the -a arguments
--h [converter]                          Showe this help or the help for the
+-h [converter]                          show this help or the help for the
                                           given converter
--i                                      list of input ports in the format
+-i <portName1=file1,...>                list of input ports
-                                          portName1=file1,portName2=file2
-                                          (only with -x modifier)
--l                                      List of available uris
+-l                                      list of available uris
--o                                      list of output ports in the format
+-o <portName1=file1,...>                list of output ports
-                                          portName1=file1,portName2=file2
--p                                      list of parameters in the format
+-p <port1=param1=value1,...>            list of parameters
-                                          port1=param1=value1,
-                                          port1=param2=value2 (only with -x
-                                          modifier)
+-s [script name]                        list of available scripts or if a
+                                          script name is present it will be
+                                          executed
--t                                      list of options in the format
+-t <opt1=value1,...>                    list of options
-                                          opt1=value1,opt2=value2 (only with -
-                                          x modifier)
--x                                      xproc file to execute
+-x <XProc document>                     xproc file to execute

 The Web service API is documented on the Pipeline 2 development wiki: